Building an RV

 What Will It Cost?

-There are a few useful resources we can share, through.
+There are a few useful resources we can share, though.

 A typical question we get goes something like this: “I’d like more information on building one of these kit planes.
-Tools needed, hole drilling, how many celcos are needed and average cost of building this project.
+What tools are needed, what about hole drilling, how many celcos are needed and what’s the average cost of building this project?
 I’m looking at the RV-7A.”

-Overall, costs can vary significantly depending on configuration, engine a prop choices, avionics choices, etc. We will typically share a few helpful links with someone researching RV building costs:
+Overall, costs can vary significantly depending on configuration, engine and prop choices, avionics choices, etc. We will typically share a few helpful links with someone researching RV building costs:

 Building an RV – Overview: